JeffJacobson/arcgis-bookmarklets/README.template.md

 <!-- 🚨⚠ WARNING: DO NOT EDIT THE README.md FILE.
 MAKE ALL CHANGES TO README.template.md, as README.md will be overwritten by an automated process. -->

-A bookmarklet that enhances the ArcGIS REST query page.
+A bookmarklet that enhances the ArcGIS REST query page with various quality-of-life changes.

 * Field names are now selected via a multi-option select element rather than requiring the user to type a comma-separated list of field names that they have to look up themselves.
 * Gives the user the option of not setting query parameters that they don't need.